 One of the causes of gum disease is poor oral hygiene; this includes poor brushing and flossing habits and allows for bacteria buildup of plaque in the area where the gum meets the teeth.
 Other causes include having a family history of dental disease, hormonal changes, and in some cases, kissing.
 Entamoeba gingivalis is an organism found in the mouth of most people suffering from gum disease, and one of the modes of transmission is kissing.

-Gingivitis – The first stage of gum disease is called Gingivitis, and is associated with reoccurring redness and bleeding of the gums during brushing or flossing.
-These symptoms are as a result of the toxins plaque produces while surrounding the teeth, leading to irritations.
+The first stage of gum disease is called Gingivitis and is associated with reoccurring redness and bleeding of the gums during brushing or flossing.
+These symptoms are a result of the toxins plaque produces while surrounding the teeth, leading to irritations.

-Periodontitis – Once ignored, Gingivitis progresses to a severe stage known as periodontitis where the bones and tissues surrounding the teeth are irreversibly affected exhibiting symptoms such as bleeding, bad breath, receding gums, loose and sensitive teeth.
+Once ignored, Gingivitis progresses to a severe stage known as periodontitis where the bones and tissues surrounding the teeth are irreversibly affected exhibiting symptoms such as bleeding, bad breath, receding gums, and loose and sensitive teeth.
 In this stage, the plaque begins to sink lower into the gum creating pockets below the line.
-Biting and chewing becomes really painful and may gradually lead to loss of teeth.
+Biting and chewing become really painful and may gradually lead to loss of teeth.

 Remember, gum disease affects most people, so always seek the advice of your dentist to prevent severe cases of gum disease.